kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 <code>rinex2snr p041 2020 132</code>

 The default archives checked are sopac and unavco.

+**Changed 2023 May 20**
-The default orbit file is GPS only.
+Before day of year 137, year 2021, the default orbit file used was GPS only.
+After that date, the multi-GNSS orbit product from GFZ is used.
+If you would like to continue using GPS only, you should set -orb to gps.

 For up to date listings of approved archives and orbit sources, [please see here](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.rinex2snr_cl.html)